Distributed Optimization on Riemannian Manifolds for multi-agent networks: Numerical Experiments

 \section{Numerical Experiments}

-There are a lot of problems that fit the framework presented and hence could be solved using Algorithm 1.
-These include regression on manifolds, principal component analysis (PCA), matrix completion, computing the leading eigenvector of distributed data, among many others.
-In this section we demonstrate the proposed algorithm on the spherical and the Grassman manifolds.
-The algorithm is simulated in a MATLAB environment using the Manopt toolbox \cite{manopt}. \footnote{ available at www.manopt.org}
+In this section we demontrate the algorithm on two important problems which can be solved within Riemannian framewok.
+In particular, these examples demonstare the performence of proposed algorithm on the spherical and the Grassman manifolds.
+The algorithm is simulated in a MATLAB environment using the Manopt toolbox, \cite{manopt}.